gansel51/appear-online/README.md

 _This project has released a beta version but is still actively being improved._

-Once this project is installed locally, navegate to the root of the project and use the command line `python controller.py --runtime X`, where `X` is the intended runtime (in minutes).
-The runtime command line argument is optional, and the time will default to one hour if not specified.
+If installed from PyPi, use the command `appearonline --runtime X` where `X` is the number of minutes fir the program to run.
+This parameter is optional, and will default to 60 minutes if not specified.

+To quit the package, press the 'q' key on your keyboard.

 Like this project?
 [Show your support!](https://www.buymeacoffee.com/gansel51)
 ## License